 Candelara is a charming town in central Italy’s Le Marche.
 Here are six things that we love about the Le Marche area.
 Candelara celebrates every year the meaning of its name, which is candles!
-Beginning at the end of November, Candelara lights up its Christmas market and streets with candles.
-For a unique gift, look for handmade candles in medieval style that are available at the market.
+Beginning at the end of November, Candelaria lights up its Christmas market and streets with candles.
+For a unique gift, look for handmade candles in a medieval style that are available at the market.

 Fabbrica di Babbo Natale in Pisa (Tuscany)